PaperFoxPaperFox

 Default Behavior

-The Allow Editing After Acceptance setting defaults to on for every new track.
+• Allow Editing After Acceptance — on by default.
 This matches the workflow of most academic venues, which run a camera-ready or corrections phase after acceptance.
-Chairs whose venue treats acceptance as final can toggle it off per track.
+Turn it off per track if your venue treats acceptance as final.

 On this page